lastmilelink/apidocs/source/index.html.md

 ### Place

-A stop must contain a valid place, which represents a physical location.
+Each stop must contain a valid place(address), which represents a physical location.

-The user can either contact OTD support to set up places for them (so they can use a place ID when creating orders), or use a valid address when creating orders.
+The user can either contact OTD to set up places for them so they can use a place ID when creating orders, or use a valid address instead.

 ### Status

-Both order and job have status.
+Both `order` and `job` have status.
 They are updated with realtime events.

 ### Job Status